 Bleeding which may require a return to theatre

 Delayed wound healing is not uncommon, especially small areas at the “T junction” of the scars.
-This is where most of the tightness is after removing and closing the skin
+The T junction is where most of the tightness is after removing and closing the skin

-Nipple loss is an very rare complication.
-There is a higher risk in smokers and where a very large reduction is required
+Nipple loss is a very rare complication.
+There is a higher risk in smokers and where a substantial reduction is required

-Breast feeding – possibility of reduced ability to breast feed although several studies show women who have had breast reduction are just as likely to be able to breast feed as those who have not had breast reduction surgery
+Breastfeeding – the possibility of reduced ability to breastfeed although several studies show women who have had breast reduction are just as likely to be able to breastfeed as those who have not had breast reduction surgery

 Minor residual asymmetry is common as breasts are rarely perfectly symmetrical

-The scars are permanent and may be unpredictable and red for some time – most women rarely complain about nature of scars following breast reduction – scars usually stretch over time and fade in colour
+The scars are permanent and may be unpredictable and red for some time – most women rarely complain about the nature of scars following breast reduction – scars usually stretch over time and fade in colour

 Under or over correction – removing too much or too little breast tissue – final size can never be guaranteed – patients rarely ever mention that they feel too much tissue has been removed